top of page

 Static Model

 The static model, though widely recognised in the past, operates on a simplistic assumption that calorie intake and calorie expenditure remain constant.
-According to this model, reducing calorie intake by a set amount should lead to a predictable, linear rate of weight loss.
-However, it fails to consider the body’s dynamic nature, including metabolic adaptations, changes in activity levels, and other physiological adjustments that occur in response to calorie deficits.
-As a result, this model oversimplifies the complexities of weight regulation and often leads to unrealistic expectations about weight loss outcomes.
+According to this model, reducing caloric intake by a set amount should lead to a predictable, linear rate of weight loss.
+However, it fails to account for the body’s dynamic nature, including metabolic adaptations, changes in activity levels, and other physiological adjustments that occur in response to caloric deficits.
+This model oversimplifies the complexities of weight regulation and can lead to unrealistic expectations about weight loss outcomes.

 Settling Point Model

-The settling point model offers a more nuanced perspective, suggesting that the body gravitates toward a new equilibrium after weight changes.
-This balance is influenced by both biological factors (such as changes in metabolism and hunger hormones) and environmental factors (like food availability and physical activity).
-Unlike the static model, the settling point model recognises that weight is not fixed but can adjust in response to sustained changes in behaviour or environment.
-This view highlights the importance of consistent, long-term changes in diet and lifestyle to achieve and maintain a new weight.
+The settling point model offers a more nuanced perspective.
+It suggests that the body gravitates toward a new equilibrium after weight changes.
+This balance is affected by various factors, including biological influences (such as changes in metabolism and hunger hormones) and environmental variables (like food availability and physical activity).
+Unlike the static model, the settling point model understands that weight is not fixed.
+It can adjust based on sustained changes in behaviour or environment, highlighting the importance of long-term lifestyle changes.

 Set Point Model

-The set point model emphasises the body’s innate preference for a certain weight range, regulated by a complex interplay of hormones, neural circuits, and energy balance mechanisms.
-It explains why the body often resists changes to weight, particularly weight loss, through adjustments in metabolism (slowing it down) and hunger (increasing appetite).
-This model underscores the challenges of maintaining weight loss, as the body’s natural tendencies may work to restore weight to its original range.
-Understanding the set point model can help individuals and professionals adopt strategies that focus on gradual, sustainable changes rather than extreme diets or rapid weight loss, which are more likely to trigger strong biological defences.
+The set point model emphasises the body’s innate preference for a certain weight range.
+This range is regulated by a complex interplay of hormones, neural circuits, and mechanisms that govern energy balance.
+It explains why the body often resists changes to weight, particularly during weight loss.
+Through adjustments in metabolism (slowing it down) and hunger (increasing appetite), the set point model underscores the challenges of maintaining weight loss.
+With this understanding, individuals and professionals can adopt strategies that focus on gradual, sustainable changes rather than extreme diets.

 Are All Calories Equal?

 Not all calories are created equal.
 The macronutrient composition of your diet - carbohydrates, proteins, and fats - affects your body differently.
-For example:
+Here’s a breakdown:

-• Protein: 4kcal per gram - has a higher thermic effect, meaning you burn more calories digesting it.
+• Protein: 4 kcal per gram.
+It has a higher thermic effect, meaning you burn more calories digesting it.

-• Carbohydrates and Fats: 4kcal and 9kcal per gram, respectively - provide essential energy but are metabolised differently.
+• Carbohydrates and Fats: 4 kcal and 9 kcal per gram, respectively.
+They provide essential energy but are metabolised differently.

 • Alcohol: At 7 kcal per gram, it offers "empty calories" without nutritional benefit.